helidon-io/helidon/docs/se/webserver/webserver.md

    there is not working with raw JSON here.
 <!--@mdc :: -->

+Example of posting JSON to the /echo endpoint:

 ```shell [Terminal]
 curl --noproxy '*' -X POST -H "Content-Type: application/json" \
     http://localhost:8080/echo -d '{"name":"Joe"}'